Field Types and Properties

 A visual separator bar to split up sections of a form.
 There is no functional purpose of a separator.
 They can be conditionally hidden if needed and labeled with any text.

-Help buttons can be used to embed reference information, such as documents, external URLs, or bodies of text into a popup window.
-They are useful to keep a form simplified and focused on the data entry, rather than putting large amounts of text directly onto the form.
+Buttons can embed reference information, such as documents, external URLs, or bodies of text, into a popup window.
+They are useful to simplify a form and focus on the data entry rather than putting large amounts of text directly onto the form.

 Screen Shot 2021-08-13 at 10.53.13 AM